Church of Scientology: Trementina Base, New Mexico

 The Church of Scientology maintains a large base on the outskirts of Trementina, New Mexico, for the purpose of storing their archiving project: engraving Hubbard's writings on stainless steel tablets and encasing them in titanium capsules underground.
 An aerial photograph showing the base's enormous Church of Spiritual Technology symbols on the ground caused media interest and a local TV station broke the story in November 2005.
 According to a report in The Washington Post, the organization unsuccessfully attempted to coerce the station not to air the story.

-Membership statistics

-It is difficult to obtain reliable membership statistics.
-In the US, the 2008 American Religious Identification Survey found that there were 25,000 Scientologists in the US.
-Some of these were not considered to be members of the organization.
-A 2008 Trinity College survey similarly concluded there were 25,000 Scientologists.
-The International Association of Scientologists (IAS), the official Church of Scientology membership system since 1984, has never released figures.
-The organization's spokespersons either give numbers for their countries or a worldwide figure.

-The organization has said that it has eight to fifteen million members worldwide, but this figure is known to be an aggrandizing fabrication.
-Religious scholar J. Gordon Melton has said that the organization's estimates of its membership numbers are exaggerated: "You're talking about anyone who ever bought a Scientology book or took a basic course.
-Ninety-nine percent of them don't ever darken the door of the church again."
-Melton has stated that if the claimed figure of 4 million American Scientologists were correct, "they would be like the Lutherans and would show up on a national survey".